Many dams in Southwest China sustained significant damage after the recent massive earthquake.

 Zipingpu dam threatens millions

 The Zipingpu reservoir can hold a staggering 1.1 billion cubic meters of water, but the dam wall was cracked after the earthquake.
 Dujiangyan, with a population of 600,000 would be devastated by a dam failure first.
 Within a couple hours, water would then hit the provincial capital, Chengdu.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 “Dujiangyan would be hit first,” says Environmental sciences professor Ai Nanshan.
 “You can imagine water levels as high as two-story buildings within 10 minutes.
 Everything would be gone.
 There would be no time to rescue anyone.”